AgentMC/BoilerManager/README.md

 # About the client code

-The code in this repo is designed to work with the SDK 1.5, with a copy of the "TLS Client" example.
+The client code in this repo is designed to work with the SDK 1.5, with a copy of the "TLS Client" example.

 As of 2.0, with the current 2.2, RPi significantly changed the SDK architecture.